November 6, 2025

 How are ESOP Shares Allocated to Employees?

-Share allocations typically take place once a year.
+Share allocations typically take place annually.

-Even when equity is issued to an employee trust (rather than sold to it), that stock is usually parcelled out to participants over multiple years.
+Even when equity is issued to an employee trust (rather than sold to it), that stock is usually parceled out to participants over multiple years.
 An employee stock ownership plan is meant to be a rolling employee benefit program, rather than a one-off distribution of stock.

 Each year, eligible employees receive share allocations proportional to their annual salaries.
 For example, an employee earning $100,000 a year would receive twice as many ESOP shares as an employee earning $50,000.
 Plan participants may also receive cash distributions in addition to their annual stock allocations.